Wallacea: Biota and conservation issues

 Although the distant ancestors of Wallacea's flora and fauna may have been from Asia or Australia-New Guinea, Wallacea is home to many endemic species.
-There is extensive autochthonous speciation and proportionately large numbers of endemics; it is an important contributor to the overall mega-biodiversity of the Indonesian Archipelago.
+There is extensive autochthonous speciation and proportionately large numbers of endemics; the area is an important contributor to the overall mega-biodiversity of the Indonesian Archipelago.

-Fauna species include the endemic anoa (dwarf buffalo) of Sulawesi and the babirusa (deer pig).
-Maluku shows a degree of species similarity with Sulawesi, but with fewer flora and fauna.
-Smaller mammals including primates are common.
-Seram Island is noted for its butterflies and birdlife including the Moluccan king parrot.
+Fauna includes the lowland and mountain anoa, or dwarf buffalo (Bubalus sp.), and the babirusa, or "deer-pig" (Babyrousa sp.), both found on Sulawesi, among other islands.
+Maluku shares a number of similar species with Sulawesi, albeit with fewer total, given the differences in size between the two islands—Sulawesi has at least 4,000 recorded terrestrial plant and animal species, while Maluku has just over 1,000, by comparison.
+Sulawesi is home to over 2,000 invertebrate species (with over 1,000 known species of arthropod, not including nearly 900 lepidopterans), 100 species of reptiles and amphibians, and 288 bird species.
+Maluku has around 70 reptile and amphibian, 250 avian, and over 550 invertebrate species.
+Seram Island is particularly noted for its butterflies and birds, including the Moluccan king parrot.
+Smaller mammals, including some carnivorans (such as civets), marsupials (such as the cuscus), primates and rodents are common throughout the region.

+A large portion of the waters surrounding Wallacea are part of the Coral Triangle, considered to be the richest coral reef and marine ecosystems on earth, with the highest number of species, adding to the total biodiversity of the region.

 Wallacea was originally almost completely forested, mostly tropical moist broadleaf forests, with some areas of tropical dry broadleaf forest.
 The higher mountains are home to montane and subalpine forests, and mangroves are common in coastal areas.
 According to Conservation International, Wallacea is home to over 10,000 plant species, of which approximately 1,500 (15%) are endemic.

-Endemism is higher among terrestrial vertebrate species; of 1,142 species found there, almost half (529) are endemic.
-45% of the region retains some sort of forest cover, and only 52,017 km2, or 15 percent, is in a pristine state.
-Of Wallacea's total area of 347,000 km2, about 20,000 km2 are protected.
+Endemism is higher among terrestrial vertebrate species; out of 1,142 species described there, almost half (529) were endemic.
+45% of the region retains some sort of forest cover, though only 52,017 km2 (15%) is in a pristine state.
+Of Wallacea's total 347,000 km2-area, about 20,000 km2 are protected.

-Wallacea is home to 82 threatened and six critically endangered species of terrestrial vertebrates.